RektInPieces/atypicalbloglive/content/posts/Cali1(SF).md

 tags: ["California", "Travel"]
 ---

-## San Francisco - Larger and Hillier than I thought
+## San Francisco Day 1? - Larger and Hillier than I thought

 Yeah, this is a little bit late (~6 months after?
 I mean, I totally started this the day after I got back, but y'know).
 Still, to be entirely honest, stepping into San Francisco was a bit surreal.
 The busy streets were way too steep, and I felt as if I tripped on one of them, then I would go rolling down for miles with only a few trucks to stop me.